oshara/nopCommerce-Automation/README.md

    -  Verify the user can navigate to the Software page

 2. Electronics
-   (i).
-Verify the user can navigate to the Camera & Photo page (ii).
-Verify the user can navigate to the Cell phones page (iii), Verify the user can navigate to the Others page
+   -  Verify the user can navigate to the Camera & Photo page
+   -  Verify the user can navigate to the Cell phones page
+   -  Verify the user can navigate to the Others page

 3. Apparel
-   (i).
-Verify the user can navigate to the Shoes page (ii).
-Verify the user can navigate to the Clothing page (iii).
-Verify the user can navigate to the Accessories page
+   -  Verify the user can navigate to the Shoes page
+   -  Verify the user can navigate to the Clothing page
+   -  Verify the user can navigate to the Accessories page

 - Popular Tags
 - Footer